QuaziSamiha/Database/MODULE_51.md

 ## 51-7 Logical Negation NOT, understanding NULL and the Null-Coalescing Operator in PostgreSQL

 ## 51-8 Exploring IN, BETWEEN, LIKE, and ILIKE Operators in PostgreSQL.

+**21 Mar, 25**

+## 51-9 Pagination with Limit Offset and Data Deletion in PostgreSQL

+- limit and offset is required for pagination

+## 51-10 Understanding and Using the UPDATE Operator in PostgreSQL